Guide to Night Vision Glasses & Devices: Binoculars, Monoculars, Goggles & Scopes

 Gen 2 Night Vision

 Generation 2 night vision equipment amplifies light about 20,000 to 30,000 times which makes them very good in low light conditions, so to give you an idea of what is possible, you can see a man at 90m on a dark overcast night, 300 meters in starlight and 600 meters with a full moon.
 The very little distortion, makes them well suited for use with video or still cameras.
 Gen 2's are excellent for the prolonged observation of wildlife at a distance as well as for close observation of small animals.
-Because of their cost night vision with Generation 2 are mostly used by law enforcement or for professional applications.

 Gen 1 Night Vision

-First introduced during the Vietnam war, Generation 1's are the least expensive night glasses and these days it is possible to faind fairly cheap night vision goggles, binoculars and monoculars with this technology.
 They generally have a maximum range of around 80m and often have a basic infrared illuminator built in.
 Generation 1 night vision devices usually have a higher power requirement and can emit a high-pitch, low-level noise.
-These products are not suitable for photography because they often have a drop off in quality around the edges of the image.
+These products are not suitable for photography because they whist they are clear in the center of the view, they often have a drop off in quality around the edges of the image.
 They have many practical applications and are useful for wildlife watching at fairly close range.

 Gen 4 Night Vision?